judeboachie/fighting-game/README.md

-A 2 player fighting game.
+A 2 player fighting game made with HTML Canvas.

 PLAYER 1 CONTROLS: <br/>
 A - Move left <br/>